What Is My Elevation

 South Sudan shares its borders with countries such as Sudan, Kenya, Uganda, Ethiopia, and the Central African Republic.
 Some of these countries have similar topographic features, such as Uganda and Ethiopia, which have highlands, lowlands, and plateau regions.

-See here a list of 10 cities in South Sudan and their elevation above sea level.
+Below is a list of major cities in South Sudan with their corresponding elevation above sea level.